somesh-ghaturle/somesh-ghaturle/README.md

 </div>

 ### :man_technologist: About Me :
-- 🔭 I’m currently working with New Balance as Data Science Engineer.
+- 🔭
-- 🌱 I’m currently learning Deep Learning with Pytourch
+- 🌱 I’m currently Pursuing Master in Data Science @Pace University.
 - 👯 I’m looking to collaborate on Freelance Projects.
 - 💬 Ask me about Anything Related to Data Science
 - 😄 Pronouns: [soːmeːʂ]